heyluney/notion-clone/README.md

 # Notion Clone

-This is a clone of the notion app using only frontend tools.
+This is a clone of the notion app using only frontend tools!

 # Getting Started with Create React App